Jean Broc

 Jean Broc (1771–1850) was a French neoclassical painter.
 His most famous work, The Death of Hyacinthos, was completed and exhibited at the Salon in 1801.

 Hyacinthus was a young male beauty and lover of the god Apollo.
-One day, while playing with a discus, Hyachinthus was struck with the object and consequently died.
-The painting depicts Apollo's mourning for his dead lover.
+One day, while playing with a discus, Hyacinthus was struck with the object and consequently died.
+The painting depicts Apollo mourning for his dead lover.
 Some myths link a jealous Zephyr to the incident, blaming his jealousy of Hyacinthus for a gust of wind resulting in the youth's death.

-Broc studied under Jacques-Louis David and is well known for the cultivation of the intellectual group known as Les Primitifs (a.k.a.
-Barbus or "The Bearded Ones").
+Broc studied under Jacques-Louis David and is well known for the cultivation of the intellectual group known as Les Primitifs (a.k.a., Barbus or "The Bearded Ones").